pratikpokharel3/currencyexc-app/README.md

-# CurrencyEx – View Exchange Rate Today
+# CurrencyExc – View Exchange Rate Today

 A simple and efficient web app that shows exchange rates of different currencies.
 The app also allows users to convert between currencies using exchange rate data from a public API.
 It's designed for quick conversions with a clean and responsive user interface.